Tutorial¶

 # ...

-# ADD new section for iterative corrections
+# Add new section for iterative corrections

 iterate:

-incidence: # Correct incidence by LE recamber
+# Correct for incidence using leading-edge recamber

 Running the extended input file gives: